frank26080115/EdgeTX-Scripts-and-FW-Collection/Using-CRSF-and-ELRS-in-Combat-Robotics/readme.md

 Any ESC with AM32 firmware will support CRSF, but will require a firmware update.
 BLHeli32 and BLHeli_S do not support CRSF.
 BLHeli32 ESCs can be upgraded to AM32.

+The currently official versions of AM32 does not have CRSF support, but they can be easily updated with the experimental firmware that does support CRSF.

 # Updating AM32

 **NOTE** these instructions are written when AM32 firmware version 3 is still in an experimental phase.
 When it exits the experimental phase, the instructions and URL links might change.